berndporr/fir1/README.md

 This is a library which implements an efficient FIR filter in both floating point arithmetic and integer arithmetic.

-The floating point class also has an adaptive filter method for the LMS algorithm with the standard
+The floating point class has also an adaptive filter method for the LMS algorithm with the standard
-parameters: learning rate and the error which adjusts the weights.
+parameters: `learning rate` and the `error` which adjusts the weights.

 ## Installation

-### Linux / Unix
+### Linux / Unix / MACOSX

 This is done with the standard sequence:
 ```